guyperl/Land-Parser/README.md

 # Installation

-Clone the repository using the html link provided.
+Clone the repository using the https link provided.

 ```bash
 git clone <link>